sul-dlss-deprecated/robot-master/README.md

 1. Robot master is continually polling workflow-service-rails and when it finds rows that are "waiting", it enqueues them in Resque and tells workflow-service-rails that that process has been "queued"
 1. The individual robot suites are bound to specific Resque queues.
 They complete the work.
-1. When the work is done, lyber-admin (the base class of all robots) tells workflow-service-rails the status of the job.
+1. When the work is done, lyber-core (the base class of all robots) tells workflow-service-rails the status of the job.

 We have a [*Wiki*](https://github.com/sul-dlss/robot-master/wiki).